What’s Better, A Balloon Note Or Stepped Payments?

 While the savings are not as great as with the balloon note, they are still substantial.
 As many sellers and buyers and some note investors would rather avoid a balloon, stepped payments provide an attractive option.

-Keep in mind the flexibility that sellers and buyers have to agree on the use of stepped payments that meet their needs.
+Keep in mind the flexibility that sellers and buyers have, in order to agree on the use of stepped payments that meet their needs.
 It may help the buyer to delay stepped payments for two or three years.
 A different dollar amount may work better for the seller.
 Or the stepped increases could be made on a percentage basis instead.

 The fourth option in the chart above combines stepped payments with a balloon payment after ten years of monthly payments.
 The other terms of the note remain the same.
 Once again in year two the monthly payments increase by $50.00 per year.